Moqume/Cookillian-WP/readme.txt

 * Support for [CloudFlare](http://www.cloudflare) geolocation HTTP headers
 * Automatic rendering of details about cookies using shortcodes
 * Exposed JavaScript variables regarding cookie permissions, opt-in and opt-out for complex sites
+* Statistics on opt in, out and 'ignores'

 == Installation ==